 This course is an introduction to performance measurement, monitoring, and reporting and related activities such as benchmarking for consumer and citizen use, and service efforts and accomplishments reporting.
 Students who complete the course will be prepared to develop basic performance indicators for public and nonprofit agencies in a variety of policy and management arenas.
 Specific attention is given to reviewing a variety of performance indicator systems.
 An emphasis will be placed on “hands-on” learning so that students gain confidence in using measurement techniques and learn how to apply practical measurement strategies in real world settings.
 Cr 3.

-PPM 534 Managing Cities, Towns and Counties
+PPM 534 Managing Cities, Towns, and Counties

-PPM 535 Managing Nonprofits
+PPM 535 Managing Government and Nonprofits

-PPM 542 Fiscal Policy Issues
+PPM 542 Policy Issues in Maine